lyteword/kjv/acts/chapter-4.md

 <sup>15</sup> But when they had commanded them to go aside out of the council, they conferred among themselves,

-<sup>16</sup> Saying, What shall we do to these men? for that indeed a notable miracle hath been done by them is manifest to all them that dwell in Jerusalem; and we can not deny it.
+<sup>16</sup> Saying, What shall we do to these men? for that indeed a notable miracle hath been done by them *is* manifest to all them that dwell in Jerusalem; and we can not deny *it*.

 <sup>17</sup> But that it spread no further among the people, let us straitly threaten them, that they speak henceforth to no man in this name.